How can I get support on:

 • Grocery stores offering pickup or delivery services, find a location close to you.

 • Food banks – find a food bank near you.

 • Meals on Wheels delivers a variety of meals right to your door.

 • The Garden Fresh Box is a low-cost food box program with pickup sites throughout Lambton County.
-For a location near you, call Lambton Public Health at 519-383-8331 ext.
+Find locations, prices and more information here, or call Lambton Public Health at 519-383-8331 ext.
 3111.